pkdone/practical-mongodb-aggregations-book/src/appendices/cheatsheet-source.md

 ## Aggregation Stage Examples

-> _Some of these stages apply to later versions of MongoDB only (e.g. 4.4, 6.0).
-Each stage is marked with the minimum version of MongoDB (shown in brackets).
-Therefore if you are running a version earlier than 6.0, first comment out the appropriate "JavaScript stage sections" before executing the code._
+> _If you are running a MongoDB version earlier than 6.0, and if you have not configured an [Atlas Search index](#configuring-the-required-atlas-search-index), some of the unsupported stages in the code you execute below will show an error or empty result.
+A code comment marks each stage with the minimum required MongoDB version and if it mandates an Atlas Search index._

 ```javascript
 // $addFields  (v3.4)